Contemporary Agricultural Systems

 Rural Business Management

+How do you apply management principles to modern rural businesses?
 This module will develop your knowledge of business management principles and provide you with an opportunity to apply these principles to the type of problems facing rural businesses at the present time.
-You’ll also learn and practice teamwork, time management and data analysis skills which are vital when working in business.
-Staff involved in the management and financing of rural businesses will provide you with an insight into how business works and will provide feedback on your reports and presentations.
-You’ll have a four hour lecture each week to study for this module.
+You’ll construct and interpret business accounts, use investment appraisal techniques, learn about labour and machinery management and explore different forms of farm business organisation.
+Using a ‘real-life’ case study, you’ll also learn and practice teamwork, time management and data analysis skills, which are vital when working in business.
+You’ll have a mix of lectures, practical classes and farm vists, as well as guest lectures from invited speakers to give you insights into the management and finance of rural businesses.

 Applied Bioethics 1: Animals, Biotechnology and Society